Workers Comp Pre Settlement Funding

 These ARE THE ONLY STATES THAT ARE ELIGIBLE for workers comp loans:

-Alabama, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Louisiana, Mississippi, Missouri, Montana, New Mexico, South Carolina, South Dakota and Vermont
+Alabama, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Louisiana, Mississippi, Missouri, Montana, New Mexico, Oklahoma, Pennsylvania, South Dakota and Vermont

 If the state you live in is NOT on the list above, you are ineligible for workers comp funding.